-You can register at any time the library is open - just go to an information desk in any UC Library.
+You can register at any time the library is open - just go to an information desk in any UC Library*.
 You will be asked to read and accept a Privacy Statement for ULANZ/CTA Registration (PDF 1.2MB). * Applications cannot be processed after 9 pm at the Central Library.

 Library staff will then set up a record for you, and once this is created you can start borrowing immediately.

 All registrations for the current year expire on 28th February of the following year.

 Students from other tertiary institutions are always assigned undergraduate privileges.
 This includes borrowers who have research student privileges at their home institution.
 Staff will be assigned staff privileges.
 Information about loan provisions can be found here.

 UC Library services for subscription and reciprocal borrower members